percona/postgresql-docs/docs/solutions/postgis-deploy.md

 ## Considerations

 1. We assume that you have the basic knowledge of spatial data, GIS (Geographical Information System) and of shapefiles.
-2. For uploading the spatial data and querying the database, we use the same [data set](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip) as is used in [PostGIS tutorial](http://postgis.net/workshops/postgis-intro/).
+2. For uploading the spatial data and querying the database, we use the same [data set :octicons-link-external-16:](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip) as is used in [PostGIS tutorial :octicons-link-external-16:](http://postgis.net/workshops/postgis-intro/).

 ## Install PostGIS